w1bb/POO-Homework-02b/README.md

 a new arrival, a deletion or a recommendation.
 Thus, whilst multiple notification types are possible (check out the code for `NotificationType`), notifications should only hold the information about a movie and  the notification type itself.

+### Pages

+Pages are naturally split based on their required login status, meaning that the following packages
+arise:
+* `unauth` - intended to store pages on which the used should be unauthenticated:
+  * `UnauthHomePage` (internally called `unauth-homepage`) - the homepage for unauthenticated users;
+  * `LoginPage` (internally called `login`) - the page that allows a user to log in to the platform;
+  * `RegisterPage` (internally called `register`) - the page that allows a user to register to the platform;
+* `auth` - intended to store pages on which the user has to be authenticated:
+  * `AuthHomePage` (internally called `auth-homepage`) - the homepage for authenticated users;
+  * `LogoutPage` (internally called `logout`) - the page that redirects the user to `unauth-homepage`;
+  * `MoviesPage` (internally called `movies`) - the page that holds the information about the movie database;
+  * `SeeDetailsPage` (internally called `see details`) - the page that holds the information about a specific movie;
+  * `UpgradesPage` (internally called `upgrades`) - the page that allows a user to upgrade to a premium account or buy tokens.

+A `PageFactory` class is provided that converts the internal name of a page into the actual instance of the class (there is a single instance of each page since the singleton design pattern is used).

+The interpreter(s) communicate with the pages via `PageQuery` instances and the pages communicate back to the `Interpreter` via `PageResponse` instances.